ucam-department-of-psychiatry/camcops/docs/source/user/client_using.rst

   search view, where you can type in a fragment of a diagnosis or its code.
   Press |treeview| to return to the tree view.

-See the Demonstration questionnaire on the :tabletmenu:`|info| Help` menu for a tutorial.
+See the Demonstration questionnaire on the :tabletmenu:`|info_small| Help` menu for a tutorial.

 When viewing a read-only facsimile of a questionnaire-style task: